By David Truman

 The tenor of these moves was international-socialist.
 The United States refused to ratify the Convention for its unacceptable infringements of national sovereignty, in particular in activities on the deep seabed.

 Agendas for globalist standardization and control are throwing up major issues in national politics.
-The UN’s Agenda 2030 (previously Agenda 21) creates huge scope for erosion of national sovereignty and local democracy.
-We will address Agenda 2030 in a separate article.
+The UN’s Agenda 21, in its current update Agenda 2030, creates huge scope for erosion of national sovereignty and local democracy.
+See separate article on Agenda 21/2030.

 The issue of allegedly human-induced climate change is another cause of globalist hyperventilation.

 Globalism imposes groupthink.
-There are certain views that are acceptable and views that are not.
+In this, certain views are acceptable and others are not.
 Anyone who expresses some misgivings about climate change, for instance, is labelled a denier, a sceptic and a bad person.
 Similarly, anyone who expresses some misgivings about mass immigration is labelled a xenophobe, a racist and a bad person.
 This is an unacceptable destruction both of free scientific inquiry (including the right to hold and test competing views) and free speech – core values of Western civilization.